xh/hoist-react/README.md

 Service instances persist for the life of the app and have a defined initialization process.
 By convention they are stored within an `svc/` package within an app's file structure.

-Use the `@HoistService` decorator to mark a class as a service within an application.
+Use the `@HoistService` decorator to mark a class as a global service within.
 As with the other decorators, this installs MobX and Event support and defines an empty `initAsync()` lifecycle method.
-This same file exports the `initServicesAsync` method, which can be called during app initialization within a `HoistApp` to call the `initAsync()` method on services in parallel or in phased groups.
-Services will commonly (but not always) load any reference data they need to function within their init method.
+To instantiate and make services available to application code, use the `XH.installServicesAsync()` method.
+This method will construct, initialize, and install the services as a property on the XH object.
+Note that there is a strict expectation that service classes will be named ending with the word 'Service', e.g. `MyCustomService.`.
+The installed instance in this case would then be made available
+to application code as `XH.myCustomService'.

 Many core Hoist features are exposed on the client via services such as `PrefService`, `ConfigService`, and `IdentityService`.
 See these examples for a better understanding of the kind of